Elections in Texas

+Voting system and methods

 To reduce the amount of time required to fill electoral vacancies, in special elections Texas dispenses with party primaries and instead uses a jungle primary system.
 Candidates of all parties (or no party) appear on the same ballot; if no single one of them receives 50 percent plus 1 vote, the two highest vote-getters also advance to a runoff irrespective of party affiliation.

+Texas has three uniform election dates: the first Saturday in May and the first Tuesday after the first Monday in November, and for partisan primary elections the first Tuesday in March in even-numbered years.

+As of 2024, 99.5 percent of registered voters in Texas are in jurisdictions using voting methods with some form of auditable paper ballot, an established best practice for recounts and audits.
+Just 0.5 percent of Texas voters use electronic direct recording electronic machines (DREs) without a paper record of each vote.